SalomonBrys/Kotson/README.md

 Kotson : *Gson* for *Kotlin*
 ============================

-Kotson enables you to parse and write JSON with Google's Gson using a conciser and easier syntax
+Kotson enables you to parse and write JSON with [Google's Gson](https://github.com/google-gson/google-gson) using a conciser and easier syntax.

+Kotson is a set of *extension functions*, meaning that it adds utility functions and syntactic sugars to Gson in Kotlin.
+It does not add new features to Gson nor does it creates new types.
+It is therefore usable on any Gson object, whether created from java or kotlin in source or library.

 Install